abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/aws/aws-nginx-ingress-controller.md

 In this step, you expose the backend applications to the outside world by telling nginx what host each service maps to.
 You define a rule in nginx to associate a host to a abcdesktop route backend service.

-Create an ingress resource for NGNIX using the abcdesktop service and save it as `abcdesktop_host.yaml` You need to update this manifest with your own FQDN, replace `hello.aws.pepins.net` by your own values.
+Create an ingress resource for NGINX using the abcdesktop service and save it as `abcdesktop_host.yaml`.
+You need to update this manifest with your own FQDN, replace `hello.aws.pepins.net` by your own values.

 ```